gbuzogany/rockette/DOCUMENTATION.md

 You can use the `ShaderProgram::getUniformLocation()` method to get uniform identifiers.

-The `Renderer::renderTexture()` method has a parameter that allows you to pass a program to be used when rendering the texture, otherwise it will use the default program.
+If you want to render a texture using a custom shader, you can configure your shader and textures manually, then call `_r->renderRect(posx, posy, width, height, flipY);` to render a rectangle to the screen with default UV coordinates `(0,0)->(1,1)`.

 You can also set what shader to use by default when rendering text by using the `Renderer::setTextProgram()` method.